• Skip to primary navigation

 Important Notes

-• If you ever find you have a large tax payable in your tax return due to your compulsory HELP repayment, you should check with your employer to ensure they are taxing you correctly each week.
+• If you ever find you have a large tax payable in your tax return due to your compulsory HELP repayment, you should check with your employer to ensure they are taxing you correctly each pay.

-• Even if you move overseas to work temporarily or permanently, the ATO still expects you to make a compulsory HELP repayment if you meet the income thresholds.
-Please take a look at our detailed articles on overseas HELP debt obligations if you fall into this category.
+• Even if you move overseas to work temporarily or permanently, the ATO still expects you to make a HELP repayment if you meet the income thresholds.
+Please take a look at our articles on overseas HELP debt obligations if you fall into this category.

 Popular Articles